JackKCWong/stackovimflow/README.md

 ## Usage

 ```
+# put this in your .bash_profile or equivalent

 function sos() {
     stackovimflow search $@ | vim -
 }

 sos your question as if you are searching on StackOverflow
 ```